Batch payment processing

 Fewer errors

 Errors like duplicate payments create additional work and cost for AP staff.
-Repetitive data entry allows errors or fraudulent activity to creep in.
+Repetitive data entry can allow mistakes or even fraud to creep in.

 Easier tracking